mathmaid/obsidian-callout-organizer/.obsidian/plugins/callout-organizer/README.md

 ```

 ### Minimal Style
-For a clean, minimal appearance:
+For a clean, minimal appearance throughout Obsidian:

 ```css
 /* Remove background and use only border */